axel-lois/axel-lois/README.md

 <img src='https://user-images.githubusercontent.com/82421661/157769612-6664790e-d893-42a8-9839-21d10a49bc8c.png'>

 <h2> Contablito V3 </h2>
-<p> This is the remake of Contablito V2, but this time, converted into a FullStack app.
+<p> This is the remake of Contablito V2 (another project that i did with Vanila Javascript), but this time, converted into a FullStack app.
 Made with React, Redux, Typescript, Node, Express, Mongo(atlas), mongoose and JWT.  </p>
 <p> This time, i used bootstrap for the styling.
 This one is responsive. </p>
 <p> Code: https://github.com/axel-lois/Contablito-V3 </p>
 <p> Page: https://contablito-v3.vercel.app</p>